documentcloud/help_center/_help/collaboration.md

 4. Input the email address of the person you're adding as a collaborator.
 Click **"Add"**.
 5. The project will appear in the **account sidebar** of your collaborator; they may access it from there.

-<p style="background:#c2e5db;padding:0.9em;border-radius:4px;"><b>NOTE:</b> Collaborators must have a DocumentCloud account.
+<b>NOTE:</b> Collaborators must have a DocumentCloud account.
 If you try and add someone as a collaborator with an email address that is not associated with an already-existing DocumentCloud account, you will receive an error.